-You will find the Zoom tab underneath the workspace.
-If the Grid element is located on a page without a table layout, the individual columns of the rows can be edited in the Zoom area.
+You will find the "Zoom" tab in the workspace.
+If the "Grid" element is located on a page without a table layout, the individual columns of the rows can be edited in the Zoom area.

 In addition to the workspace, there is also a hidden area, which – like the workspace – can have elements added to it.
-The elements defined here are not displayed on the screen.
-Using the keyboard shortcut Alt + h, the hidden elements can be displayed if necessary, for example, for testing purposes.
-Elements can also be moved to the hidden area via drag & drop or via the Edit menu / Move to hidden area and then configured just like visible elements.
+The elements contained here are not displayed in the browser.

 Groups the elements and hides them.
 You can open the properties dialog of the hidden group by double-clicking on the Hidden elements entry.
 Other groups can be created within the highest level grouping in the hidden area, e.g. to group the hidden elements into smaller units for clarity.

 At the bottom, you will find more tabs which can be shown/hidden via the "View" menu.

 Here you can search specifically for elements with certain properties, GUIDs, integrated script etc.

 Enter a search term here.